git-commit-id/git-commit-id-maven-plugin/README.markdown

       /* Generate setters and getters here */
     }

 The source for it is also on the repo of this plugin.
-Of course, feel free to drop out the *jackson* annotation if you won't be using it.
+Of course, _feel free to drop out the jackson annotation_ if you won't be using it.

-The last configuretion related thing we need to do is to load up this bean in your appContext, so open up your `applicationContext.xml` or whatever you call it in your project and add these lines in the <beans/> section:
+The last configuration related thing we need to do is to load up this bean in your appContext, so open up your *applicationContext.xml* or whatever you call it in your project and add these lines in the <beans/> section:

     <context:property-placeholder location="classpath:*.properties" />
     <import resource="classpath:/git-bean.xml"/>

-Of course, you may adjust the paths and file locations as you please, no problems here... :-) _Now you're ready to use your GitRepositoryState Bean!_ Let's create an sample Spring MVC controller to test it out:
+Of course, you may adjust the paths and file locations as you please, no problems here... :-) _Now you're ready to use your GitRepositoryState Bean!_ Let's create an sample *pring MVC Controller* to test it out:

      @Controller
      @RequestMapping("/git")